 WhatsApp has certain rules that prevent us from making proactive messaging possible.
 We refer to this as WhatsApp’s 24-hour rule and talk about it in more detail later in this article.

-Note the following about how this integration works:
+Note the following about how the Social Messaging add-on works with WhatsApp:

 WhatsApp’s 24-hour rule affects whether the end user receives your replies.
 It’s very important that you review the information about how this works.